JTS88/HTMLScrubber/README.md

 # HTMLScrubber
 An HTML scrubber that extracts the text content of the page and removes the HTML tags.
 This scrubber is targeted at NLP usage by maintaining as much of the text formatting as possible.
-You can always use regex to remove everything bettwen the tag charaters `<>` or BeautifulSoup which does a good job but doesn't handle some things well, like table data.
+You can always use regex to remove everything between the tag charaters `<>` or BeautifulSoup which does a good job but doesn't handle some things well, like table data.

 This scrubber uses the built-in HTMLParser class so no additional packages are required.